House of Caine

 Enemy (1pt.
 Flaw): Ethan Copeland has an enemy who seeks to harm him.

 Dr. Ethan Copeland has always been a gifted academic even before he began his magical pursuits.
-Born in Seattle during the fall of 1955, Ethan was a keen learner and became a graduate of the University of Chicago by the age of 25.
+Born in Seattle in the fall of 1953, Ethan was a keen learner and became a graduate of the University of Chicago by the age of 25.
 After receiving his PH.D., Ethan Copeland remained at U of C as a professor of Anthropology and Archaeology for four years before returning back to his home town where he gained a permanent position teaching at the University of Washington.
 While at U of W, Ethan published four accomplished anthropological works which focused on human migrations throughout Pleistocene Europe and Dr. Copeland’s book on the evolutionary deviation among early hominid cultural groups earned him particularly significant standing among his colleagues.

 After several years, Ethan left the University of Washington rather mysteriously and has recently been working at the George Washington University in Washington D.C.
-He has continued to pursue his work in early hominid cultural groups, specifically the hieroglyphs of the ‘lost’ Kothoga tribe.
+He has continued to pursue his work in early hominid cultural groups, specifically the hieroglyphs of the ‘lost’ Mbya’bara tribe.